jundalisay/sp/content/en/research/socrates/laws/book-03/part-01.md

-ATHENIAN: Enough of this.
-And what, then, is to be regarded as the origin of government?
+ATHENIAN: What is the origin of government?
 Will not a man be able to judge of it best from a point of view in which he may behold the progress of states and their transitions to good or evil?

 CLEINIAS: What do you mean?